Best luxury SUVs 2024

 Aston Martin DBX

-If the Mercedes-Benz GLS is the S-Class of SUVs, the Maybach GLS is its glamorous, ultra-exclusive luxury sibling: a car for when money is no object.
+If the Mercedes GLS is the S-Class of SUVs, the Maybach GLS is its glamorous, ultra-exclusive luxury sibling: a car for when money is no object.
 The striking Maybach grille will turn heads, as will the polished metal exterior detailing, while everything inside has also been taken from the top drawer.
 You don’t have to suffer a three-person bench seat in the rear, either: choose two fully reclining captain’s chairs instead, complete with your own screens, tablet device and climate controls.
 For maximum impact, go for the two-tone paint finish, to really let the world know you’ve arrived.
+Subtle, it isn't.

 Yes, the X7 is another controversially-styled BMW.
 With its enormous grille, there’s no missing it on the road, and that’s before you consider just how large this bigger brother to the X5 actually is.
 As its name suggests, the X7 can seat seven in comfort, entertaining them with bucketloads of technology, including the firm’s class-leading infotainment systems.
 Engines are suitably powerful and support the BMW’s surprisingly sporty nature.
-The xDrive40i produces 333hp and the range-topping M50i V8 delivers a snarly 530hp.
+The xDrive40i produces 340PS and the range-topping M60i V8 delivers a snarly 530PS.
 As with all luxury SUVs, the list price is just the starting point, with the options list offering a huge variety of extras.

 Are luxury SUVs good for off-roading?